 • The time to degree will vary depending on the pace that coursework is completed, research focus, lab or faculty advisor, previous background of student, and progress of the student in the program.
 For MS in Nutritional Sciences track, the time to degree is usually 2 years, but can be between 1-3 years depending on prior coursework and research thesis progress.
-For PhD in Nutritional Sciences track, the time to degree is usually between 3-6 years, depending on prior coursework and doctoral dissertation progress.
-For the MS in Personalized Nutrition, the time to degree is 2 years when following our online course sequence, but students may choose to complete this program over more than 2 years.
+For PhD in Nutritional Sciences track, the time to degree is usually between 3-6 years, depending on prior graduate degrees/prior coursework and doctoral dissertation progress.